Klimaat-Helpdesk/website/README.rst

-Klimaat Helpdesk
+Helpdesk Climate
 ================

-Q&A about the climate
+This repository holds the code for https://helpdesk-climate.org, a website aimed at answering questions regarding climate change, global warming, and related.
+This project was built using Django & Wagtail.

 :License: MIT